Performance Evaluation and Planning

 HCIDLA oversees the provision of a wide range of services and products to meet the needs of many different customers, which include some of the most vulnerable residents of Los Angeles.
 Measuring program performance outcomes shows the results of the services provided to improve the lives of City residents and stakeholders.
 Those services are paid for with tax dollars and fees, and sharing performance data with the public supports accountability and transparency for these program resources.

-The programs and services described below are funded by fees charged to rental property owners and passed through to tenants, or by formula grants from the U.S. Department of Housing and Urban Development (HUD) including Community Development Block Grant (CDBG), Home Investment Partnerships (HOME), Housing Opportunities for Persons with AIDS (HOPWA), Emergency Solutions Grant (ESG) and the Community Services Block Grant (CSBG) from the U.S. Department of Health and Human Services (HHS).
+The programs and services described below are funded by fees charged to rental property owners and passed through to tenants, or by formula grants from the U.S. Department of Housing and Urban Development (HUD) including Community Development Block Grant (CDBG), Home Investment Partnerships (HOME), Housing Opportunities for Persons with AIDS (HOPWA), Emergency Solutions Grant (ESG) and the Community Services Block Grant (CSBG) from the U.S. Department of Health and Human Services (HHS) state and local resources including Proposition HHH.
 HCIDLA programs and services include:

-- Routine inspection and enforcement of State habitability standards in multi-family rental housing
+- Routine inspection and enforcement of State and local habitability standards in multi-family rental housing (SCEP and complaint inspections)

 - Supportive service programs including counseling and case management, domestic violence shelters, emergency housing subsidies, after-school tutoring, and more

-- Gap financing from the Affordable Housing Trust Fund for the development of new affordable rental housing or permanent supportive housing for homeless persons including veterans, residents living with disabilities, including seniors, and large families
+- Gap financing from the Affordable Housing Managed Pipeline and Proposition HHH for the development of new affordable rental housing or supportive housing for homeless persons including veterans, residents living with disabilities, including seniors, and large families

 - Investment in homeless shelters, services and homelessness prevention programs through the Los Angeles Homeless Services Authority

-- Homebuyer and home safety programs including first time homebuyer assistance, minor home repairs for elderly and disabled residents, remediation of lead-based paint hazards and healthy home education and interventions
+- Homebuyer and home safety programs including first time homebuyer assistance, minor home repairs for elderly and persons with disabilities, remediation of lead-based paint hazards and healthy home education and interventions

 - Planning, research, program evaluation and grants management